google/WebFundamentals/src/content/en/updates/2018/07/reportingobserver.md

 #### TL;DR {: #tldr .hide-from-toc }

-`ReportingObserver` is a new API that lets you know when a site uses a deprecated API or runs into a browser intervention.
+There's a new observer in town! `ReportingObserver` is a new API that lets you know when a site uses a deprecated API or runs into a browser intervention.
 Previously, these messages were only available in the DevTools console.